Canadian women in the world wars: Recruitment and training

 To be an enlisted woman during the creation stages was not easy.
 Besides the fact that everyone was learning as they went, they did not receive the support they needed from the male recruits.
 Women were initially paid two-thirds of what a man at the same level made.
 As the war progressed the military leaders began to see the substantial impact the women could make.
 In many cases the women had outperformed their male counterparts.
 This was taken into account and the women received a raise to four-fifths of the wages of a man.
 A female doctor however, received equal financial compensation to her male counterpart.
 One commander argued that it would be impossible for female recruits to reach the location of his station, even though it was located only three and a half miles from the city and was serviced by a paved road and a bus route The negative reaction of men towards the female recruits was addressed in propaganda films.
 Proudly She Marches and Wings on Her Shoulder were made to show the acceptance of female recruits, while showing the men that although they were taking jobs traditionally intended for men, they would be able to retain their femininity.

 Other problems faced early on for these women were that of a more racial stature.
 An officer of the Canadian Women's Army Corps had to write to her superiors regarding whether or not a woman of "Indian nationality" would be objected for enlistment.
 Because of Canada's large population of immigrants, German women also enlisted creating great animosity between recruits.
 The biggest difficulty was however the French-Canadian population.
 In a document dated 25 November 1941, it was declared that enlisted women should 'unofficially' speak English.
 However, seeing the large number of capable women that this left out, a School of English was stabled for recruits in mid-1942.

 Once in training, some women felt that they had made a mistake.
 Several women cracked under the pressure and were hospitalized, while others took their own lives.
 Other women felt the need to escape, and simply ran away.
-The easiest and fasted ticket home however was pregnancy.
-Women who found out that they were expecting were giving a special quickly executed discharge.
+The easiest and fastest ticket home however was pregnancy.
+Women who found out that they were pregnant were given a special quickly executed discharge.

 The women who successfully graduated from training had to find ways to entertain themselves to keep morale up.
 Softball, badminton, tennis, and hockey were among popular pastimes for recruits.

 Religion was of a personal matter to the recruits.
 A minister of sorts was usually on site for services.
 For Jewish girls, it was custom that they were able to get back to their barracks by sundown on Sabbath and holidays; a rabbi would be made available if possible.